27 Amazing Things You Never Knew About Beauty Pageants

 The Philippines holds the most titles from the main pageants.

-There are four main international pageants for adult women to compete in—Miss World, Miss Universe, Miss International, and Miss Earth.
-The Philippines holds the most titles from the Big Four currently.
+Currently, the Philippines holds the most titles from the Big Four (Miss World, Miss Universe, Miss International, and Miss Earth).
 They took home 12 international wins in 2018 alone.

 Venezuela is the only country to have won Miss Universe twice in a row.

-Dayana Mendoza and Stefanía Fernández of Venezuela won Miss Universe in 2008 and 2009, making their home country the only one to take the crown at the Miss Universe pageant twice in a row.
-And for more fascinating information, check out these 200 Awesome Facts About Everything.
+Dayana Mendoza and Stefanía Fernández (pictured above) of Venezuela won Miss Universe in 2008 and 2009, making their home country the only one to take the crown at the Miss Universe pageant twice in a row.
+And for more glamorous behind-the-scenes dirt, here are 23 Secrets Your Nail Salon Technician Wishes You Knew.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!